 Joseph Azoulay – Chairman

-Joseph Azoulay is Executive Director Credit Suisse Private Bank and also sits on the Credit Suisse Charity Committee.
+Joseph Azoulay is a Managing Director with Credit Suisse Private Bank and also sits on the Credit Suisse Charity Committee and has vast experience in financial markets and management.
 Joseph is passionate about assisting families who have been affected by epilepsy and ensuring children with epilepsy are provided with equal opportunities.
-He is married with three children and has personal family experience with epilepsy.
+He is married with four children and has personal family experience with epilepsy.

 Jim Campbell, AM